Valencia: Falles

+Holy Week

 The Setmana or Semana Santa Marinera, as the Holy Week is known in the city, was declared "Festival of National Tourist Interest" by 2012.

 Main sights

 Its historic centre is one of the largest in Spain, spanning approximately 169 ha.
-Major monuments include Valencia Cathedral, the Torres de Serrans, the Torres de Quart, the Lonja de la Seda (declared a World Heritage Site by UNESCO in 1996), and the Ciutat de les Arts i les Ciències (City of Arts and Sciences), an entertainment, cultural and architectural complex designed by Santiago Calatrava and Félix Candela.
+Major monuments include Valencia Cathedral, the Torres de Serrans, the Torres de Quart, the Lonja de la Seda (declared a World Heritage Site by UNESCO in 1996).
 The Museu de Belles Arts de València houses a large collection of paintings from the 14th to the 18th centuries, including works by Velázquez, El Greco, and Goya, as well as an important series of engravings by Piranesi.
 The Institut Valencià d'Art Modern (Valencian Institute of Modern Art) houses both permanent collections and temporary exhibitions of contemporary art and photography.

 Architecture

 The ancient winding streets of the Barrio del Carmen contain buildings dating to Roman and Arab times.
 The Cathedral and its bell tower El Miguelete, built between the 13th and 15th centuries, are primarily of Valencian Gothic style but contains elements of Baroque and Romanesque architecture.
 Beside the cathedral is the Basilica of Our Lady of the Forsaken (Basílica De La Mare de Déu dels Desamparats).
 The 15th-century Serrans and Quart towers are part of what was once the wall surrounding the city.

 UNESCO has recognised the Silk Exchange market (La Llotja de la Seda), erected in early Valencian Gothic style, as a World Heritage Site.
 The Central Market (Mercat Central) in Valencian Art Nouveau style, is one of the largest in Europe.
 The main railway station Estació Del Nord is built in Valencian Art Nouveau (a Spanish version of Art Nouveau) style.

-World-renowned Valencia-born architect Santiago Calatrava produced the futuristic City of Arts and Sciences (Ciutat de les Arts i les Ciències), which contains an opera house/performing arts centre, a science museum, an IMAX cinema/planetarium, an oceanographic park and other structures such as a long covered walkway and restaurants.
+The Ciutat de les Arts i les Ciències (City of Arts and Sciences) is an entertainment, cultural and architectural complex designed by Santiago Calatrava and Félix Candela.
+It contains an opera house/performing arts centre, a science museum, an IMAX cinema/planetarium, an oceanographic park and other structures such as a long covered walkway and restaurants.
 Calatrava is also responsible for the bridge named after him in the centre of the city.
 The Palau de la Música de València (Music Palace) is another noteworthy example of modern architecture in Valencia.